Resources for Teaching and Learning English in Infant and Primary Education

 From 9 a.m. to 12:30 p.m.

+TASK THREE: Caring is sharing.
 A special effort will be given in having time to share.
-Attendees will be asked to share with all course participants and the three trainers 4 resources to be used for teaching English or foreign languages to young and very young children: realia (week 1), a story (week 2), a song (week 3) & a digital tool (week 4).
-Accessing the materials is compulsory to be able to take part in this task.
+Attendees will be asked to share with all course participants and the three trainers 1 method and 3 resources for teaching English to young and very young children:

 - A+ Project (2020).
 StandAPP and Speak up: the game is about to start.
 APAC ELT Journal, 92, 20-32